cosmos/cosmos-sdk/docs/architecture/adr-046-module-params.md

 various auxiliary functions, e.g. `ParamSetPairs`, on the `Params` type.
 However, there are some notable drawbacks.
 These drawbacks include the fact that parameters are serialized in state via JSON which is extremely slow.
-In addition, parameter changes via `ParamChangeProposal` governance proposals are _stateless_.
+In addition, parameter changes via `ParamChangeProposal` governance proposals have no way of reading from or writing to state.
 In other words, it is currently not possible to have any state transitions in the application during an attempt to change param(s).

 ## Decision